 Relationship of the Parties.
 The relationship between the Parties is that of independent contractors.
 Nothing contained in this Agreement will be construed as creating any agency, partnership, joint venture or other form of joint enterprise, employment or fiduciary relationship between the Parties, and neither Party will have authority to contract for or bind the other Party in any manner whatsoever.

 Force Majeure.
 Neither Party will be liable for any delays or non-performance of its obligations arising out of actions or decrees of governmental authorities, criminal acts of third parties, epidemics and/or pandemics as designated by governing authorities, earthquakes, flood, and other natural disasters, war, terrorism, acts of God, or fire, or other similar causes not within such Party’s reasonable control (each, a “Force Majeure Event”).
 In the event of any failure or delay caused by a Force Majeure Event, the affected Party will give prompt written notice to the other Party stating the period of time the occurrence is expected to continue and use commercially reasonable efforts to end the failure or delay and minimize the effects of such Force Majeure Event.
 Either Party may terminate this Agreement if a Force Majeure Event affecting the other Party continues substantially uninterrupted for a period of thirty (30) days or more.
+Customer will be entitled to a pro rata refund for the period affected by the Force Majeure Event and will be excused from any future payment obligations.

 Equitable Remedies.
 Each Party acknowledges and agrees that a breach or threatened breach by such Party of any of its obligations under Section 2.c (Limitations and Restrictions), Section 5 (Confidentiality) or Section 8 (Intellectual Property Rights) of this Agreement would cause the other Party irreparable harm for which monetary damages would not be an adequate remedy and that, in the event of such breach or threatened breach, the other Party will be entitled to equitable relief, including in a restraining order, an injunction, specific performance and any other relief that may be available from any court of competent jurisdiction, without any requirement to post a bond or other security, or to prove actual damages or that monetary damages are not an adequate remedy.
 Such remedies are not exclusive and are in addition to all other remedies that may be available at law, in equity or otherwise.